 Content Creators (YouTube, TikTok, Instagram)

-Scenario: A YouTuber uploads 3 videos per week.
-Manually subtitling each video would take 6+ hours/week.
+Scenario: A YouTuber posts 3 videos a week.
+Manual subtitles would eat 6+ hours weekly.

-Solution: Use VEED or VidNotes to auto-generate subtitles in 10 minutes per video, then upload to YouTube.
+Solution: Use VEED or VidNotes to auto-generate in 10 minutes per video.
+Upload to YouTube.

 Corporate Training Teams

-Scenario: An HR department creates 20 training videos for new hires.
-All videos must be ADA-compliant with captions.
+Scenario: HR creates 20 onboarding videos.
+All need to be ADA-compliant with captions.

-Solution: Use Sonix to batch-transcribe all videos, review transcripts, and export SRT files for compliance.
+Solution: Sonix to batch-transcribe, review, and export SRT files for compliance.

 Educators and Online Course Creators

-Scenario: A professor uploads lecture recordings to a learning management system (LMS).
+Scenario: A professor uploads lecture recordings to an LMS.
 The university requires captions for accessibility.

-Solution: Use VidNotes to transcribe lectures, export as SRT, and upload to Canvas/Moodle.
+Solution: VidNotes to transcribe lectures, export SRT, upload to Canvas/Moodle.

 Social Media Managers

-Scenario: A brand posts 15 short videos per month on Instagram.
+Scenario: A brand posts 15 short videos a month on Instagram.
 85% of viewers watch without sound.

-Solution: Use Kapwing or VEED to auto-generate animated subtitles, burn them into the video, and post.
+Solution: Kapwing or VEED to auto-generate animated subtitles, burn them in, post.

 Common Challenges and Solutions